 While you’re in a Kentucky state of mind, head on over to my Hot Brown recipe and make it a Kentucky kind of day.

 During winters in New England when the cabin fever sets in, it’s easy to fall into a state of nostalgia for my far away former Kentucky home.
 Some guides encourage reaching for a host of remedies to cure the homesickness disease.
 Photo albums, making phone calls, or working out are just a few suggestions.
 I find, when I’m missing Kentucky, nothing fights homesickness better than good ol’ comfort food seasoned with warm memories.
+That said, here’s a recipe that is sure to word off any homesickness Kentuckians living away from home may be feeling this winter, the classic Kentucky Hot Brown.

 During winters in New England when the cabin fever sets in, it’s easy to fall into a state of nostalgia.
 Some guides encourage reaching for host of remedies to cure the homesickness affliction.
 I find, when I’m missing Kentucky, nothing fights homesickness better than good ol’ comfort food seasoned with warm memories.
 Here in Boston, southerners have to make their own comfort foods because stores around here do not sell southern staples like sweet tea and sweet potato pie pre-made.

-CLASSIC HOT BROWN INGREDIENTS
+CLASSIC HOT BROWN INGREDIENTS Makes Two Hot Browns

 PREP

-Select a thick, flavorful cut of turkey from your butcher or local deli.
-I chose pepper-maple turkey.
+turkey.
 And since it’s just me, a ¼ pound slice was perfect.
-Soak the turkey in enough* bourbon to cover overnight (or three hours or more).
+Soak the turkey in

 For the Sauce